hostspaceng/community-challenge/README.md

    Run the `kubectl create -f backend-service.yaml` command to create the backend-service resource.

+- script.sh: This script is used to get the `backend-service` URL and parse to the `vue_app_proxy_url` variable in the configmap needed by the Vue application.

 - backend-deployment.yaml: This is the file responsible for creation of the flask app pods.

    Run the `kubectl create -f backend-deployment.yaml` command to create the backend-deployment resource.